 No, not at all.
 The warp threads that draw in vertically with the first structure DO NOT DO THIS when they are weft threads.
 Take my word for it.
 I do not know why.
 (This happens all the time with collapse techniques: When you turn a draft, the yarns do not behave or misbehave the same way.)

 Undaunted, I proceeded to try a variety of energized and exotic yarns as weft, weaving double weave and plain weave and playing with floats.
 For instance, I do not recommend warping with crepe silk from Habu -- it seems to be about the grist of human hair -- but it's wonderful to use as weft.
 Here are some photos of the results.

 Before washing: 60/2 silk warp, 30/1 S-twist wool.
 Bottom third is woven in plain weave.

 After washing: double-weave structure using 60/2 silk/stainless steel in ecru as weft.
 The first photo in this blog post shows a detail of this swatch.

 After washing: a double weave sample using silk crepe as weft.

 It's tough to show the dramatic shrinkage of the sample above.
 It was 12" in the reed and is now about 3" wide, mainly because the weft is a gossamer-weight silk crepe from Habu Textiles.
 The grist is roughly 33,000 yards per pound.
 (Compare that with 60/2 silk, which is 15,000 yards per pound, and you get an idea of how fine this is.)
 It shrinks up amazingly well, but you have to weave an awful lot of fabric at a shrinkage rate of 75 per cent.

-Later this month, I will be teaching a workshop on collapse weave at the Etobicoke Handweavers and Spinners Guild in Toronto, Ontario.
+Later this month, I will be teaching a workshop on collapse fabric at the Etobicoke Handweavers and Spinners Guild in Toronto, Ontario.
 Looking forward to collapsing and relaxing!
 Thanks for reading.